 The VA Loan Funding Fee Is Waived

-If you currently receive disability benefits and have not yet closed on your VA loan, your funding fee is waived and you do not have to pay it.
-If you close on your loan prior to receiving benefits, the funding fee may be refundable.
-For example, if a first-time home buyer is purchasing a $200,000 home with a VA loan and qualifies for disability, the 2.15% funding fee will be waived – saving the homeowner $4,300.
+If you receive disability benefits and have not yet closed on your VA loan, your funding fee is waived.
+If you close on your loan before receiving benefits, the funding fee may be refundable.
+For example, if a first-time home buyer is purchasing a $200,000 home with a VA loan and no money down and qualifies for disability, the 2.3% funding fee will be waived – saving the homeowner $4,600.
 Once your disability benefits are approved, you must apply in writing to your state’s VA Regional Loan Center to initiate the funding fee refund.
-If you financed the funding fee, the refund amount will be removed from your principal amount due, and if you paid with cash, the VA will issue you a check.
+If you financed the funding fee, the refund amount will be removed from your principal amount due, and if you paid with cash, the VA will send you a check.

 Related: Your VA Loan is one of your most valuable military benefits, and a VA Loan calculator is a great place to get started.
 Click here to calculate your rate in minutes.

-It is important to remember that if you do not currently receive disability benefits, you must have a pending claim for disability prior to the closing date of the loan.
+If you do not receive disability benefits, you must have a pending claim for disability before the closing date of the loan.
 If the application for disability is dated after closing, you may not receive a refund.

 Specially Adapted Housing Grants Are Available